absolutegalaber/yeoman-gradle-plugin/README.md

 ```

 ##What remains to be done
+Toa setup a project simple
+ * apply the plugin to your war gradle project and then
+ * mkdir yo
+ * cd yo
+ * yo angular

 The plugin does not hook any tasks into your gradle build.
 To do so I suggest something like this:
 ```groovy
 build.dependsOn 'grunt'
 ```
+furthermore you should

 ##Feedback
  * Open [Issues]